Glossary

 Insurance Risk

-The extent to which the level or timing of actual insurance cash flows is likely to differ from expected insurance cash flows.
-(ASOP No. 30)
+The extent to which the amount or timing of actual insurance cash flows is likely to differ from expected insurance cash flows.

 Insured

 An individual whose life is covered by a life insurance policy.
-(ASOP No. 48)
+(Exposure Draft, Proposed ASOP Life Settlements Mortality)

 Insurer